jetbrains-academy/refactoring-course/MovingCode/WhatArePullUpAndPushDownRefactorings/task.md

-# Task: 4/5: What are Pull Up and Push Down refactorings?

 To avoid code duplication and ensure consistency, we use the _**Pull Up refactoring**_.
 If multiple sibling classes in a class hierarchy define the same properties or methods with the same signature and identical method bodies, we move them to a common base class.
 This way, we eliminate redundant code.
 Thus, when we fix an issue in one place, it is solved for